top of page

 Growing...

-Our planet earth friendly, British, seasonal flowers are grown organically and have a much lower carbon footprint than those grown across the globe or in fossil fuel heated greenhouses out of season.
-Plus it makes all the busy bees happy!
+Our planet-friendly, British, seasonal flowers are grown organically, with a much lower carbon footprint than flowers grown overseas or in out-of-season, fossil fuel-heated greenhouses.
+Plus, it keeps the busy bees happy!

-Please see below my flowering calendar, it reflects the British growing seasons & runs throughout the year.
-It's just a guide as availability depends on the British weather and what local flower farmers have growing at any given time.
+Below, you’ll find our flowering calendar, reflecting the British flower growing seasons throughout the year.
+It’s a helpful guide, but availability always depends on the British weather and what’s flowering with local growers at the time.

 flower-plants.jpg